 Our firm has successfully handled many limited tort car accident cases, fought the biggest insurance companies on the definition of “serious injury” and won, but nonetheless it is always a battle.

 Why do people choose limited tort?

 So you may ask yourself, why would anyone choose limited tort?
 The simple reason – its cheaper.
 The cost savings that insurance companies offer when electing limited tort are there to entice consumers who often believe that an accident won’t happen with them behind the wheel.
-This type of thinking is what we as Philadelphia car accident lawyers call “penny wise, pound foolish”.
+This type of thinking is oftentimes “penny wise, pound foolish”.
 Electing limited tort coverage will allow you to recover costs like medical bills related to the injury at the time of the accident, it’s impossible to anticipate the long-term health effects of an accident on your body.

 What’s the verdict?

 To give you the best rights our team of Philadelphia area car accident lawyers always recommend purchasing full tort coverage.
 We understand that sometimes the economics make that simply impossible, that is why it is important to shop around for auto insurance coverage.
 Many times we have seen insurance companies offer full tort at a significant discount when doing a thorough search of all the auto insurance carriers such as State Farm, Geico, Progressive, All State, NJM, among others.
 When you choose limited tort through companies such as Omni, Cure, The General, you may save money in the short run, but will limit your rights for recovery if you are injured in an accident.